kaaproject/kaa/Programming-guide/Key-platform-features/Endpoint-profiles/index.md

   "build" : "1"
 }
 ```
-The schema structure from our example allows filtering the endpoints by the owner's country (for example, to show only US news), city (for example, to push weather
+The schema structure from our example allows filtering the endpoints by the operation systems of device (for example, to show only Android devices), os_version (for example, to push some
-notifications only for the specified cities), age (for example, to apply age restrictions), and hobbies (for example, to push football scores for those whose hobby list
+notifications only for the specified os version).
-contains "football").
 It is allowed to create complex filtering conditions by combining as many filtering conditions as needed.

 ### Endpoint profile SDK API ###